spanner/radiant-taggable-extension/README.md

 ## Status

-New and probably fragile.
+New and possibly fragile.
 The underlying code is fairly well broken-in and has been in production for a couple of years, but I've rearranged it quite drastically and the interface stuff is all new.

 Lots of functionality has been removed from this version so that I can refactor it.
 Some of that will appear in `paperclipped_taggable`, some in here, some in other extensions.

-## Warnings

-* No tests yet.
-Expect silly mistakes.
+There are basic tests now: not detailed with with reasonable coverage.
+Silly mistakes are getting less likely.

 ## Requirements

-* Radiant 0.7.x.
-Probably fine with 0.8.0: haven't tried yet.
+* Radiant 0.7.x or 0.8.0

 ## Installation